kogo59/The_Central_Caucasus_and_Bashan/chapters/07_Chapter.md

 should get down, though, fortunately for our success, they had been more pressingly occupied with the business of the ascent.
 Now, however, the question had to be fairly faced — how were we to descend the ice-slope we had climbed with so much difficulty?
-With a strong party— that is, a party with a due proportion of guides, and when good steps can be cut — there is no more delicate mountaineering operation than the descent of a really steep iceslope.
+With a strong party — that is, a party with a due proportion of guides, and when good steps can be cut — there is no more delicate mountaineering operation than the descent of a really steep iceslope.
 Our party was not a strong one, and on this particular slope it was practically impossible